Wednesday, December 30, 2009

 Saturday, December 12, 2009

-Back to the Future; science-fiction comedy, USA, 1985; D: Robert Zemeckis, S: Michael J. Fox, Christopher Lloyd, Crispin Glover, Lea Thompson, Thomas F. Wilson, Claudia Wells, George DiCenzo
+Back to the Future; science-fiction comedy, USA, 1985; D: Robert Zemeckis, S: Michael J. Fox, Christopher Lloyd, Crispin Glover, Lea Thompson, Thomas F. Wilson, Claudia Wells, George DiCenzo, James Tolkan

 1985.
-Marty McFly is a normal teenager who is ashamed for his father George who is always taunted and bullied by his neighbor Biff.
+Marty McFly is a normal teenager who is ashamed for his wimp father George who is always taunted and bullied by neighbor Biff.
 Marty works for scientist Doc Brown and one night enters his time machine, in the shape of a car, in order to escape from some Libyan mercenaries.
-Speeding to 88 miles per hour, Marty accidentally makes a time travel back to 1955.
-There he meets the young Doc, but also his own teenage mother, Lorraine, who falls in love with him.
-With a little bit of luck, Marty manages to match his mom and dad, and with Doc's help return back to 1985 - where now George is in charge and Biff is a wimp.
+Speeding to 88 miles per hour to escape from them, Marty accidentally makes a time travel back to 1955, where he meets the young Doc, but also his own teenage mother, Lorraine, who falls in love with him.
+With a little bit of luck, Marty manages to match his mom and dad; help his dad stand up to bully Biff; and with Doc's help return back to 1985 - where now George is in charge and Biff is a wimp.

 Back to the Future Part III; science-fiction western comedy, USA, 1990; D: Robert Zemeckis, S: Michael J. Fox, Christopher Lloyd, Mary Steenburgen, Thomas F. Wilson, Elisabeth Shue, James Tolkan, Lea Thompson